 Excellence in Training and Research

-11 engineering and management schools under the supervision of the French Minister of the Economy and Industry
+- 11 engineering and management universities under the supervision of the French Minister of Economy and Industry

 Geared towards businesses, IMT’s partnership-based research feeds the economy: it is recognized by 2 Carnot Institute certifications (Carnot M.I.N.E.S and Carnot Télécom & société numérique) which were awarded in 2006 and renewed in 2011.

 IMT’s academic excellence is widely recognized.
-Our schools’ professor-researchers have received extensive awards and recognition.
+Our professor-researchers have received extensive awards and recognition.

-In the 3rd year of studies, there are 11 graduate schools to choose from.
+In the 3rd year of studies, there are 11 Higher Education institutions to choose from.

-Engineering or management students at IMT schools can carry out six months of their studies in another school in the group, exploring topics in greater depth that aren’t offered by their campus, while remaining enrolled at their original school.
+Engineering or management students at IMT institutions can carry out six months of their studies in another institution in the group, exploring topics in greater depth that aren’t offered by their campus, while remaining enrolled at their original institution.

 IMT, French leader in training through work-study contracts

-For over 25 years, IMT and its schools have developed higher education apprenticeships in management and engineering sciences, using these programs to train 10% of French engineers each year.
+For over 25 years, IMT and its Higher education institutions have developed apprenticeships in management and engineering sciences, using these programs to train 10% of French engineers each year.

-IMT schools were established by public authorities to support economic and industrial development in France as early as the 18th century.
-Our schools promote entrepreneurship and encourage the incubation of technology projects: every year nearly 100 startups receive support at our schools’ business incubators.
+The IMT Higher Education institutions were established by public authorities to support economic and industrial development in France as early as the 18th century.
+Our institutions promote entrepreneurship and encourage the incubation of technology projects: every year nearly 100 startups receive support at our business incubators.

-The schools offer a wide range of tools that help students gain an understanding of and experience in innovation and entrepreneurship.
+The institutions offer a wide range of tools that help students gain an understanding of and experience in innovation and entrepreneurship.

-Students benefit from the extensive partnerships between IMT schools and local and national innovation centers.
+Students benefit from the extensive partnerships between IMT Higher Education institutions and local and national innovation centers.